Experience a full day Pilanesberg safari from Johannesburg

 How long does it take to get to the Pilanesberg?

 The Pilanesberg is only situated a mere 140km from Johannesburg.
 But the drive can take up to 2 hours depending on traffic conditions.
 Good thing we have you in our comfortable air-conditioned vehicle hey?
 Gives you time to catch up on some sleep, mails or failing that, take in the views and listen you our guides stories of the bush.
 He may also be armed with a few bad jokes but we will provide some duct tape to help keep him quiet if the need arises.

-How we roll on the budgeted safari tour?
+How we roll on the budget pilanesberg safari from johannesburg full day experience tour?

 The tour is basically the same as our standard Pilanesberg safari day tour.
 The only difference is that we have traded in the open air game vehicle for an air-conditioned min van.
 We still include the scrumptious home made lunch, our experienced ranger, park fees and hotel pick ups and of course……6 hours of incredible game viewing in the Pilanesberg.
 And we have thrown in a scrumptious homemade lunch into the tour.
 We have traded in the park restaurant for a more chilled out dining experience-South African Safari style that is.
 We will find a secluded hide that is situated by a watering hole favoured by the animals and allow you to graze on our scrumptious lunch with nature.
 Better than a restaurant hey?
 Especially if there you are joined with a herd of elephant.
 And if you don’t enjoy big groups then this tour is definitely for you.
 The maximum number of guests on this day our to the Pilanesberg is capped at 6.